StarRocks/starrocks/docs/en/reference/HTTP_API/SQL.md

 To cancel a query that run an unexpected long time, you can close the connection.
 StarRocks will cancel this query when it detects the connection is closed.

-You can also call KILL `connectionId` to cancel this query:
+You can also call KILL `connectionId` to cancel this query.
+For example:

 ```shell
 curl -X POST 'http://127.0.0.1:8030/api/v1/catalogs/default_catalog/databases/test/sql' -u 'root:' -d '{"query": "kill 17;"}' --header "Content-Type: application/json"
 ```

-You can obtain the `connectionId` from the response body or by calling SHOW PROCESSLIST:
+You can obtain the `connectionId` from the response body or by calling SHOW PROCESSLIST.
+For example:

 ```shell
 curl -X POST 'http://127.0.0.1:8030/api/v1/catalogs/default_catalog/databases/test/sql' -u 'root:' -d '{"query": "show processlist;"}' --header "Content-Type: application/json"